docksal/docksal/docs/tools/drush.md

 Where `$DOCROOT` is the project's `docroot` folder.

+Recommended location is `$DOCROOT/../drush/aliases` which is usually equals `$PROJECT_ROOT/drush/aliases`.

 To check the list of available site aliases run `fin drush sa`.
-Project specific site aliases are only visible when running drush within the project's `docroot` folders.
+Project specific site aliases are only visible when running drush within the project's `docroot` folder.

-With site aliases in place you can use them inside `fin bash` or directly using `fin drush @alias command`
+Use them directly using `fin drush @alias command` or inside `fin bash`.

 For more information on drush site aliases see [example.aliases.drushrc.php](https://github.com/drush-ops/drush/blob/master/examples/example.aliases.drushrc.php).